bump-sh/github-action/README.md

           file: doc/flower-document.yml
 ```

+This feature is currently in closed beta.
+Request an early access at hello@bump.sh

 ## Inputs

 * `doc` (required unless you deploy a directory on a hub): Documentation slug or id.
 Can be found in the documentation settings on https://bump.sh/dashboard